 The Bandits Wrestling Club provides youth wrestlers the opportunity to train and compete at beginner, intermediate, advanced and national levels.
+See the Bandits Full-Spectrum Club diagram to understand our comprehensive and integrated approach.
 Beginner wrestlers compete individually in the Northern Virginia Wrestling Federation (NVWF).
 Intermediate and advanced wrestlers compete as a team in the Capital Area Wrestling League (CAWL), as well as several non-CAWL events.
 Our best CAWL wrestlers also compete in a national level schedule.
 The Bandits CAWL program requires significant wrestler and parent commitment, but will maximize wrestler potential.

 Wrestler improvement and matriculation to each wrestler’s personal “next level”, as soon as possible, is a key element of the Bandit philosophy.
 Bandits NVWF coaches attempt to grow wrestlers out of the NVWF and into the CAWL, and Bandits CAWL coaches attempt to grow wrestlers out of the CAWL and into national level competitors.

 The Bandits CAWL program supports the transition from NVWF to CAWL by offering reduced registration fees for first year Bandits CAWL program wrestlers who desire to also continue to compete with the NVWF club of choice.
 Transition wrestlers (e.g. dual CAWL/NVWF registration) are expected to prioritize CAWL program activities over NVWF activities.